unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 ### Breaking Changes
 * The `WebAssemblyRuntime.InvokeJSUnmarshalled` method with three parameters has been removed.
 * `NavigationBarHelper` has been removed.
 * Localized Text, Content etc is now applied even if the Text (etc) property isn't set in Xaml.
-Nested implicit content (eg `<Button><Border>...`) will be overridden by localized values if available.
+Nested implicit content (e.g. `<Button><Border>...`) will be overridden by localized values if available.
 * [Android] Unless nested under `SecondaryCommands`, the `AppBarButton.Label` property will no longer be used for the title of menu item, instead use the `AppBarButton.Content` property.
 For `SecondaryCommands`, keep using `AppBarButton.Label`.
 * The `WordEllipsis` was removed from the `TextWrapping` as it's not a valid value for UWP (And it was actually supported only on WASM) (The right way to get ellipsis is with the `TextTrimming.WordEllipsis`)
 * [Android] `Popup.Anchor` is no longer available